ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-6b-draft.md

 ### Packages used
 Please list the packages used in building this model.

+This is a summary example on the use of ARIMA model for your reference.

 ## A summary example of an ARIMA model.